 FAX: (919) 515-7716

-Arlene is the program research technician and lab manager, and has played a key role in the integration of technology into the classroom.
+Arlene is the program research technician and lab manager, and has played a key role in the lab for over 5 years.
 In addition to her research responsibilities in the laboratory, greenhouse, and field, she works on a variety of multimedia projects directed at enhancing materials used in plant pathology education and outreach.